elvah-hub/charge-sdk-ios/README.md

 ## Getting Started

-To set up the SDK, call ``Elvah.initialize(with:)`` as early as possible in your app's lifecycle.
+To set up the SDK, call `Elvah.initialize(with:)` as early as possible in your app's lifecycle.
 A good place could be the `AppDelegate` for UIKit apps or the `App`'s initializer for SwiftUI apps.

 The configuration allows you to pass the following values:
 - `apiKey`: The API key that allows the SDK to connect with elvah's backend.
 - `store`: The `UserDefaults` store that the SDK should use to store local data.
 Defaults to `UserDefaults.standard`.
 - `theme`: The theme that should be used in the visual components of the SDK.
-Defaults to `.neutral`.
+Defaults to `.default`.

 > [!NOTE]
 > If you do not have an api key yet or just want to quickly test capabilities, you can initialize the SDK in simulation mode: